 Apart from this, instructional supervision should be focused on the teacher's strengths and weaknesses for instructional improvement.
-Feedbacks of classroom observations, which are done monthly, should be provided by principals either in writing or verbally.
+Feedbacks of classroom observations should be provided by principals either in writing or verbally.

-Recommendations for Further research
+Recommendations for Further Research

-Since the three subscales, Provide Incentives for Teachers, Maintain High visibility, and Protect Instructional Time were responded at a relatively low level, future research could specifically study the principals' instructional leadership practices of these particular subscales.

-- 2. Since this investigation just studied the perceptions of teachers and school administrators on the extent to which principals exercise their instructional leadership, future study could explore the perceptions of students on their principals' instructional leadership practices. - 3.
+- Since the three subscales, Provide Incentives for Teachers, Maintain High visibility, and Protect Instructional Time were responded at a relatively low level, future research could specifically study the principals' instructional leadership practices of these particular subscales. - 2.
+Since this investigation just studied the perceptions of teachers and school administrators on the extent to which principals exercise their instructional leadership, future study could explore the perceptions of students on their principals' instructional leadership practices. - 3.
 Even though the bulk of literature indicates that the impact of instructional leadership on student achievement is indirect, future study could explore the impact of principals' instructional leadership practices on student achievement. - 4.
 Since this research just studied the instructional leadership practice of the principals of excellent/effective schools, future study could examine instructional leadership practices of the principals of regular schools. - 5.
-Since this research just assessed the extent to which instructional leadership functions are practiced by the excellent/effective school principals, future research could compare schools in other similar school groups or across different groupings such as rural and urban, or based on demographic factors such as gender, race and years of experience. - 6.
-The future study could even examine instructional leadership practices of the principal at individual schools using a case study method.
+Since this research just assessed the extent to which instructional leadership functions are practiced by the excellent/effective school principals, future research could compare schools in other similar school groupings or across different groupings such as rural and urban, or based on demographic factors such as gender, race and years of experience.

+- The future study could even examine instructional leadership practices of the principal at individual schools using a case study method. - Future study on instructional leadership could also be carried on the principal leadership of Pesantren (Islamic Boarding School).